 Your guests could be trekking through snow or heavy rain to come to your wedding, so be extra thankful for them arriving.
 There are plenty of creative ways you can thank your guests at your winter wedding too, such as offering holiday or winter-themed wedding favors.
 Another option is to have a hot chocolate bar so your guests can fill up before they head back home.

 Do Prepare for Hold-Ups

 Winter weddings are unpredictable.
-You could find that the wedding has to be delayed or vendors are unable to make it on time because of weather conditions.
+You could find that the wedding has to be delayed or suppliers are unable to make it on time because of weather conditions.
 Just be prepared for the schedule to change and things to go wrong last minute.
 While winter is a great time to get married, the weather isn’t always as predictable as brides would like.
-But, by having back up plans and being prepared, it won’t catch you off guard.
+But, by having back up plans and being prepared, it won’t catch you off guard